What Harmful Mistakes Should I Avoid In My Case?

 Making a mistake in your legal case can cost you thousands of dollars.
 Even worse, you may not realize you are making a mistake until it’s too late.
 Here are some common mistakes that can possibly do irreparable damage to your claim:

 As an honest and injured person, you may see no harm in talking to an adjuster, After all, you have nothing to hide.
 What’s the harm in providing information, right?
 Besides, if your car was seriously damaged in the accident then you may be very eager to speak to an adjuster thinking that the sooner you speak to an them, the sooner they can help facilitate getting your car repaired or providing a rental car.

-Statements like this can and will be used against you later by the insurance company.
-Your seemingly casual conversation with the insurance adjustor is anything but casual.
+Remember this: your seemingly casual conversation with the insurance adjustor is anything but casual.
 Insurance companies are serious businesses, and insurance adjusters are professional, skilled questioners who will save that recording for later use.
 More likely than not, the adjuster was fishing for information to use against you later.
 The harm comes when things are taken out of context and blown out of proportion.

 Signing a document without understanding can be another major mistake you can make after an accident.
 Of course, people who have been in accidents are usually very distressed.
 Their everyday lives have been disrupted, therefore, they may wish that the entire ordeal was over and done already.
 Several injured people want to cooperate with the at-fault insurance company because they don’t want to make anything a big deal.
 They also believe that the insurance company has their best interest.

 3) Not Seeing a Doctor